Igor Ivanov (politician, born 1937)

-Igor Vladimirovich Ivanov (Russian: Игорь Владимирович Иванов; 13 September 1937 - 2000), was a Russian politician who served as the acting Head of Karachay-Cherkess Republic in 1999.
-He had also served as a member of the Federation Council, representative of the legislative authority of the Karachay-Cherkess Republic.
+Igor Vladimirovich Ivanov (Russian: Игорь Владимирович Иванов; 13 September 1937 – 2000) was a Russian politician who served as the acting Head of Karachay-Cherkess Republic in 1999.
+He had also served as a member of the Federation Council, and representative of the legislative authority of the Karachay-Cherkess Republic.

 Biography

 Igor Ivanov was born on 13 September 1937 in Cherkessk.
 In 1959, he graduated from the North Ossetian Agricultural Institute with a degree in agronomist.

 Until 1962, he worked as a teacher at the Adyge-Khabl secondary school, then until 1964, at the Karachay-Cherkess Institute for the Improvement of Teachers.

 From 1964 to 1968, he was the First Secretary of the Circassian City Committee of the Komsomol, then worked in the Karachay-Cherkess Regional Committee of the Komsomol.
 Since 1971, he was in the Circassian City Committee of the CPSU,.

 From 1984 to 1986, he served as the First Secretary of the Circassian City Committee of the CPSU.
 From 1988 to 1995, he worked as the director of the state enterprise "Department for the operation of the Great Stavropol Canal".

 On 23 June 1995, Ivanov was elected chairman of the People's Assembly of the Karachay-Cherkess Republic.